prakashsellathurai/CLothXMicroServices/README.md

-Backend repo for clothxMicroservices
+Backend for the clothX platform

-Imported from gitlab source: https://gitlab.com/clothx/CLothXMicroServices
+Imported from the official gitlab source: https://gitlab.com/clothx/CLothXMicroServices